graphsense/graphsense-dashboard/README.md

 1. Place plugins in the `plugins` folder.
 2. Run `node generate.js` ([NodeJS][nodejs] needs to be installed)
+3. Run `elm install` for each package named in the plugin's `dependencies.txt`.
 3. Configure the plugin in `config/Config.elm`, eg:

 ```elm